FateMeetsLuck/dmildew/README.md

 # DMildew

 Mildew is a scripting language for the D programming language inspired by Lua and JavaScript.
 While there are other scripting languages for D such as Lua, one cannot easily use D delegates as C function pointers in those languages.
 Other languages require modification of the D class in order to bind.
 With Mildew, bindings for any public method or property can be written without touching the original D class module.
-The downside is that there are no ways to trivialize this binding process with metaprogramming yet.
+The downside is that there is no way to trivialize this binding process with metaprogramming yet.
 The prototype inheritance system of Mildew allows scripts to extend D classes in powerful ways.

-The ideal use case for this software is for embedding in D games needing a dynamic scriptable GUI.
+The ideal use case for this software is for embedding in D applications with an event loop that require scriptable components.
 It is not intended to replace Node.js.

 This software is licensed under the GNU General Public License version 3.0 so that it may be used in free and open software.
 For a commercial software usage license, please contact the author.
 In the future, the license will be changed to LGPL3 when the software is more stable and ready for production use.

 ## Usage

-The `examples/` folder contains example scripts.
+The examples/ folder contains example scripts.
 It should look familiar to anyone who knows JavaScript.
 However, Mildew is not a full feature ES6 JavaScript implementation.

 This project is in its early stages so one should probably use the ~main version to get the latest bug fixes.
 The release tags are only so that it is usable in dub.

 The REPL sub-project dmildew:run shows how to instantiate an Interpreter instance and evaluate lines of Mildew code.
 Documentation for the D library API can be found [here](https://dmildew.dpldocs.info/mildew.html).
 The main interface for the API is `mildew.interpreter.Interpreter`.
-The asynchronous callback API is still a work in progress and will require the host application to have some sort of event loop that calls the appropriate Interpreter method at the end each cycle.
+The asynchronous callback API is still a work in progress and will require the host application to have some sort of event loop that calls the appropriate Interpreter method at the end each cycle, or an Interpreter method that runs all pending Fibers to completion before exiting.

 ## Mildew Standard Library Documentation